x

 • Sunday: Kershaw County Library, 1304 Broad St., Camden.
 Murder & Mayhem with author Miles Gardner, 1 p.m.; John Williams on Southern Folklore, 3 p.m.; Folklore and Legends Lantern Tour, 4:30 and 6 p.m.

 South Carolina Jazz Festival, various times and locations in Cheraw.
 Celebrate jazz and resident Dizzy Gillespie’s 107th birthday with performances, food and activities for the entire family.
-Friday focuses on the sounds of New Orleans, Saturday is Gillespie and the Great American Songbook, Sunday is Ballads & Blues
+Friday focuses on the sounds of New Orleans, Saturday is Gillespie and the Great American Songbook, and Sunday is Ballads & Blues.

 Halloween at Saluda Shoals Park, 10 a.m.-12:30 p.m.
 Saluda Shoals Park, 5605 Old Bush River Rd.
-The Trick-or-Treat Trail begins at Leo’s Landing Playground for children ages 12 and under.
-Purchase tickets online in advance.
+The Trick-or-Treat Trail begins at Leo’s Landing Playground.
+It is for children ages 12 and under.
+Tickets can be purchased online in advance.

 Newberry Oktoberfest, 10 a.m.-6 p.m., downtown Newberry.
 Enjoy beer and wine and authentic German foods, live music, Kindertown with swings, trampoline, rock wall and more – and sign up for the best traditional German dress contest with categories for women, men and kids

 Southeast Crab Feast: Fall edition, 2 p.m.
 Saluda Shoals Park, 5605 Old Bush River Rd.
-All you can eat blue crabs, live music and family-friendly environment.
+All-you-can-eat blue crabs, live music and a family-friendly environment.
 Bring your own dipping sauces, seasonings and crab mallet.
 Soda and bottled water will be on sale.

 SC Pride Festival, noon-9 p.m.
 Main Street.
-Multiple stages of live music and drag entertainment, Family Pride, artists and vendors, Health & Wellness Hub, even a bull ride.
-Celebrities include Big Freedia, from RuPaul’s Drag Race: Phoenix, Bosco, Roxxxy Andrews and Shannel, Mr. Outfest Jersey Omari Lavish, Ms. Outfest Colbi Jai, Mx Outfest Hellen Heels, and special guests Adam Mac and Asher Havon
+Multiple stages of live music and drag entertainment, Family Pride, artists and vendors, Health & Wellness Hub, and even a bull ride.
+Celebrities include Big Freedia from RuPaul’s Drag Race: Phoenix, Bosco, Roxxxy Andrews and Shannel, Mr. Outfest Jersey Omari Lavish, Ms. Outfest Colbi Jai, Mx Outfest Hellen Heels, and special guests Adam Mac and Asher Havon.

-SC Pride: Aftermath, 9 p.m.
-The Senate, 1022 Senate St. The party moves from Main Street to Senate Street.
-Doors open at 9, party starts at 9:30 p.m.
-Reminder: The Senate is a cashless venue and a clear bag policy will be in place
+SC Pride: Aftermath, 9 p.m., The Senate, 1022 Senate St. The party moves from Main Street to Senate Street.
+Doors open at 9, and the party starts at 9:30 p.m.
+Reminder: The Senate is a cashless venue, and a clear bag policy will be in place.

 PAW Patrol Live: Heroes Unite, various times, Colonial Life Arena, 801 Lincoln St. Ryder and the PAW Patrol pups as they face their greatest challenge yet.